Same car – different price

 However, car prices are not the same in different countries, even for the same car models.
 So, which country has the best price for a new car?

-To find out, the car insurance experts at Compare the Market did some research and gathered base prices for some of the latest popular car models,^ and converted local currencies into US dollars to compare.
+To find out, the comprehensive car insurance experts at Compare the Market did some research and gathered base prices for some of the latest popular car models,^ and converted local currencies into US dollars to compare.

 Here’s what we found out.